IBON Foundation: Networks

 Pagbabago!
 People's Movement for Change – Broad-based national movement for people to make their voices heard.
-It fosters “new politics” (government from below); advocates supervision of leadership by a politically aware, empowered people and encourages leadership support.
-With a track record of being pro-people, pro-Filipino and honest, it calls for a government which relies on the continuing consent and support of the governed rather than coercive means to maintain power.
+It fosters “new politics” (government from below); advocates supervision of leadership by the public and encourages leadership support.
+With claims to being pro-people, pro-Filipino and honest, it calls for a government which relies on the continuing consent and support of the governed rather than coercive means to maintain power.

 Our World is Not For Sale (OWINFS) – Worldwide network of organizations, activists and social movements committed to challenging trade and investment agreements which advance the interests of powerful corporations at the expense of people and the environment.

-People's Movement on Climate Change (PMCC) – Global campaign which aims to provide a venue for the grassroots (especially from the south, the most affected and least empowered to adapt to climate change) to participate in the process of drawing up a post-2012 climate-change framework.
+People's Movement on Climate Change (PMCC)—A global campaign which aims to provide a venue for the grassroots (especially from the south, the most affected and least empowered to adapt to climate change) to participate in the process of drawing up a post-2012 climate-change framework.

 People's Coalition on Food Sovereignty (PCFS) – Growing network of grassroots groups of small food producers (particularly peasant-farmer organizations and their support NGOs), working towards a People's Convention on Food Sovereignty.

 RESIST! – International campaign to draw a broad aggregate of people worldwide who are opposed to neoliberal globalization and war.